The Oceania Project Logo

 .

-The data from the long-term survey is the basis of Trish Franklin's PhD at Southern Cross University Whale Research Centre investigating the 'Social and ecological significance of Hervey Bay to the Area V humpback whales'.
-See: (Franklin et al (2011) Marine Mammal Science
+The data from the long-term photo-identification survey is the basis of Trish Franklin's PhD investigating the 'Social and ecological significance of Hervey Bay to the eastern Asutralian humpback whales'.

-Eastern Australian humpback Whales are being studied off Byron Bay by David Paton and Dan Burns and Ballina by Dan Burns.
-They are PhD Candidates at Southern Cross University.
+Eastern Australian humpback Whales are being studied off Byron Bay by Dr. Dan Burns & Dr David Paton and off Ballina by Dr. Dan Burns.
+They are Collegues at the Southern Cross University Whalr Research Group.

-A collaboration between Dan Burns, Dave Paton, Trish Franklin and Wally Franklin involving pooling of photo-id data from Hervey Bay, Byron Bay and Ballina for the years 1999 to 2005 is being used to investigate:
+A collaboration between Dan Burns, Dave Paton, Trish Franklin and Wally Franklin involving pooling of photo-id data from Hervey Bay, Byron Bay and Ballina for the years 1999 to 2005 has provided data to investigate:

 Balleny sighting 2006